andreasonny83/unique-names-generator/README.md

 By setting the value to `upperCase`, the words, will be returned with all the letters in upper case format.
 The `capital` option will capitalize each word of the unique name generated

+#### random

+Type: `boolean`

+required: `false`

+Default: `false`

+Randomly choosing dictionaries.
+The lenght is not obligatory, but if set it will choose a given lenght of dictionaries.
+If you have 7 dictionaries and set the length to `3`, it will choose `3` random dictionaries and so on.

 ```typescript
 import { uniqueNamesGenerator, adjectives, colors, animals } from 'unique-names-generator';